Cinema by Other Means, a Symposium

 Organizers:

-The symposium is organized by Greg de Cuir Jr (Kinopravda Instiute, Belgrade) and Clea Wanner (University of Basel).
+The symposium is organized by Greg de Cuir Jr (Kinopravda Institute, Belgrade) and Clea Wanner (University of Basel).